 By obtaining a dense (u, v) filling of an astronomical source, one can consider to invert the measured Fourier components in order to create an approximation of the object brightness distribution on the sky.
-In order to get a meaningful image it is important to maximize the number of spatial frequencies in the (u, v) plane.
+In order to get a meaningful image it is important to maximise the number of spatial frequencies in the (u, v) plane.
 Several software packages have been specifically developed for optical interferometry to reconstruct or invert the image coping with a sparse (u, v) coverage and incomplete phase information.
-For now, it is the user's initiative to pursue image reconstruction of extensive Gravity datasets.
+For now, it is the user's initiative to pursue image reconstruction of extensive GRAVITY datasets.

-2.6 Gravity characteristics
+2.6 GRAVITY characteristics

-The main characteristics of Gravity are summarized in Table 1.
+The main characteristics of GRAVITY are summarised in Table 1.
 For details on the offered modes see Sect.
-4 and the Gravity web pages for latest information.
+4, as well as the GRAVITY web pages for latest information.